Stop arguing. Start eating.

 Walked into a new place?
 Ask AI.

 Tell KKSJ what you're craving and it picks matching items from the scanned menu.
 It knows what you've already tried here, so it leans toward dishes you haven't had — though it'll usually recommend a favorite if you ask for it explicitly.
-Powered by a large language model (currently OpenAI's gpt-4o).
+Powered by a state-of-the-art large language model from OpenAI.

 - Ask in English, get matches on a Macedonian menu (or vice versa) — the AI normalises both sides.